mwiedmann/cx16CodingInC/Chapter02-First-Program-Setup/README.md

 ```
 `NOTE: the ../ style pathing may need to be adjusted on Windows.
 You can always change this to be a full path to the x16emu executable.`

 Once we have written some code, to build your program, you simply open a terminal in the Chapter 1 directory and run: `make`.
-It will create your .PRG progam and also leave a few `.o` object files behind.
+It will create your .PRG program and also leave a few `.o` object files behind.

 To run your program you can run: `make run`.

 If you are NOT using a makefile then you can simply run these commands manually, or as part of a batch/shell script.
-Just substitue `cl65` for the `$(CC)`:
+Just substitute `cl65` for the `$(CC)`:
 ```
 cl65 -O -o CH2.PRG -t cx16 main.c
 ```